This post may contain affiliate links. Please see our disclosure here.

 Aged Vermont White Cheddar

-This coastal cheese is delicately ripened for 12 months in the lush grasslands of Vermont to bring out its unique, matured taste.
+My first cheese was this coastal cheese is delicately ripened for 12 months in the lush grasslands of Vermont to bring out its unique, matured taste.
 The flavor can be described as brothy and savory with a firm, dry texture.

 Aged Wisconsin Cheddar

-Matured for 12 months to craft its rich, nutty flavor, this variety is carefully seasoned to provide a delicious complement to savory and sweet desserts.
+Lastly, I picked up this cheddar which was matured for 12 months to craft its rich, nutty flavor, this variety is carefully seasoned to provide a delicious complement to savory and sweet desserts.

 Other flavors include, ParmentinoTM, Creamy Havarti, Fiesta Pepper Jack, Bruschetta Jack and New Zealander (Egmont).